-According to Perry, an unnamed “senior level administrator” responding to questions said that when anyone reports a concern over alleged bullying, a full investigation is to be conducted, and based on the findings, “appropriate actions” including “possible disciplinary action, peer mediation, restorative practices, and counseling” are to be taken.
-All students involved are to receive ongoing monitoring and support.
+According to Perry, an unnamed “senior-level administrator” responding to questions said that when anyone reports a concern over alleged bullying, a full investigation is to be conducted, and based on the findings, “appropriate actions,” including “possible disciplinary action, peer mediation, restorative practices, and counseling,” are to be taken.
+All of the students involved are to receive ongoing monitoring and support.

-However, Fiehler says she has video and other documentary evidence, she filed police reports, and that DSUSD Superintendent Scott Bailey and Assistant Superintendent Laura Fisher are aware of the situation.
+However, Fiehler said she has video footage and other documentary evidence, she filed police reports, and that DSUSD Superintendent Scott Bailey and Assistant Superintendent Laura Fisher are aware of the situation.

 “She has her hands in her sweater.
 She backs up in all the videos.
 She’s saying, ‘I don’t want to fight you.
 I don’t want to fight you,’ and they just attack her,” Fiehler said.

 DSUSD officials said they were also unaware Fiehler’s daughter was harassed about her stepfather’s job.

 ‘Something Was Wrong’

 In 2020, during the school closures at the height of the COVID-19 pandemic, Fiehler was helping another daughter, this one in 7th grade at the same school, with her online studies when a slide popped up on her screen asking if she was a Republican or a Democrat.

 The next slide showed two photos: one of football players kneeling for the flag and national anthem and one of baseball players standing.